HOME

 The General Secretary of the Communist Party of China (CPC) and State Chairman Xi Jinping is following in the footsteps of Iranian ayatollahs who use the morality police to make sure Iranians, mainly women, are not wearing foreign, speak un-Islamic apparel.
 The People’s Republic is in the process to ban clothes that “are detrimental to the spirit of Chinese people” after the Standing Committee of the 14th National People’s Congress (NPC) reviewed public security laws during its 5th session, 4-8 September.
 The people have long been denied human rights and political freedom and it is no surprising that this latest move is widely criticized.
 From comments made, the main offender appear to be Japanese kimonos and costumes that are offending.
 Traditional clothing of ethnic groups have long been suspect if they seemed to boost cultural differences.
 Even before the planned changes, police have interfered and arrested people as troublemakers for what they wore or showedoff, such as unusual hair styles.

 Since 12 September, both US president and ex-president are facing hearings and trials.
-The Speakesident, the mover of the House of Representatives, giving in to far-right Republican Party legislators, opened an inquiry into impeaching President Joseph R. “Joe” Biden for charges, so-far unspecified.
-Seen by many as revenge for[JHW1] prosecuting the former pre will become a hunt for evidence, regardless how vague and weak.
+The Speaker of the House of Representatives, giving in to far-right Republican Party legislators, opened an inquiry into impeaching President Joseph R. “Joe” Biden for charges, so-far unspecified.
+Seen by many as revenge for[JHW1] prosecuting the former president, the move will become a hunt for evidence, regardless how vague and weak.

 September 2023